Simon Lam loves to eat. Although he isn't a trained chef, he sure knows what good food tastes like.

 Starters, Soup, and Salads

-Their wraps comes with soup, house salad or fries.
+Their wraps come with soup, house salad or fries.
 They have three wraps: Curried Chicken, Chicken Club and Cajun Chicken.
 Wraps are priced from $11.95 to $12.25.

-They offer three kinds of pizza.
-They include Margharita, Hunter and Pesto and Goat Cheese.
+They offer three kinds of pizza: Margharita, Hunter and Pesto and Goat Cheese.
 Pizzas range from $13 to $15.

 Sandwiches are served with soup, house salad or fries.
 Tofu and Avocado, T.L.T.
-(Tofu), B.L.T. and Avocado B.L.T. are their selection of sandwiches.
-Sandwiches cost $9.75 to $14.
+(Tofu), B.L.T. and Avocado B.L.T. comprise their selection of sandwiches.
+Sandwiches cost between $9.75 and $14.

 They also have a variety of pasta dishes, which are served with a grilled baguette slice.
-These dishes include Linguine Chicken Carbonara, Pad Thai, Basil Pesto Pasta and Linguine with Smoke Salmon.
-Their pasta dishes go from $13.25 to $15.25.
+These dishes include Linguine Chicken Carbonara, Pad Thai, Basil Pesto Pasta and Linguine with Smoked Salmon.
+Their pasta dishes range from $13.25 to $15.25.

-Windmills has a small selection of burgers from Windmills Original Veggie Burger, Classic Hamburger, Aged Cheddar and Maple Bacon Burger, to the Brunch Burger.
-Burgers cost $11.95 to $13.95.
+Windmills has a small selection of burgers including their Original Veggie Burger, Classic Hamburger, Aged Cheddar and Maple Bacon Burger and a Brunch Burger.
+Burgers cost between $11.95 and $13.95.

 There are a few lunch plates available.
 They include Cream Cheese Plate, Hummus Plate and Smoked Salmon & Cream Cheese Plate.
 The lunch plates range from $11.75 to $13.75.

 They have a small selection of dessert items including Baked Chocolate Mousse Cake, Lemon Blueberry Meringue Napoleon, Crème Brulée, Scooby Snack and Chef’s Selection of Imported and Local Cheeses.
-Their dessert start out at $5 and go up to $8.
+Their desserts start at $5 and go up to $8.

 For my lunch visit to Windmills, I ordered the Classic Burger with the house salad.
-The house salad had carrots, and what appears to be green tango and red oak leaf lettuce.
-The quality of the house salad didn't seem very good.
-There were some wilted lettuce.
+The house salad had carrots and what appears to be green tango and red oak leaf lettuce.
+The quality of the house salad didn't seem very high.
+There was some wilted lettuce.
 It just didn't seem as fresh as it could be.

 Our waitress was friendly but she appeared to be inexperienced.
-When asked about the Soup of the Day, she didn't seem to know and had to go and check.
-We had to ask for our utensils, butter and later on napkins.
+When asked about the soup of the day, she didn't seem to know and had to go and check.
+We had to ask for our utensils, butter and later on, napkins.
 She also didn't refill my water.
 Overall, the service was inefficient because she did not anticipate what we needed.
-We kept on asking her for things, which can be irritating.
+We kept asking her for things, which was slightly irritating.
 I assume she was new.

 The state of the washroom is an indication of a restaurant's overall sanitary standards and upkeep.
 Windmills' washrooms are in the basement.
-The walls are painted concrete and isn't the nicest looking.
-Except for few dirty spots, everything else seemed clean.
-It was also well stocked.
+The walls are painted concrete and aren't the nicest looking.
+Except for a few dirty spots, everything else seemed clean.
+It was also well-stocked.
 Overall, the washroom appeared okay to me.

 Know Before You Go

 Windmills has been around for a while in Kingston.
 It has enjoyed success for most of those years.
 Their restaurant atmosphere is pleasant and relaxing.
 It is filled with beautiful artwork and great music.
-They have an eclectic menu, offering Mediterranean favourites to Asian specials.
-For this visit, I ordered the classic burger with house salad.
+They have an eclectic menu, offering Mediterranean favourites, Asian specials, and more.
+For this visit, I ordered the classic burger with the house salad.
 The salad wasn't the greatest; however, the burger saved it from being a totally bad dish.
-Their Crème Brulée was light, sweet and with great vanilla flavour.
-The service wasn't the best but was likely from a new staff.
-Their washroom doesn't match their nicer interior upstairs, but was for the most part clean and well stocked.
+Their crème brulée was light, sweet and had great vanilla flavour.
+The service wasn't the best but was likely from a newer staff member.
+Their washroom doesn't match their nicer interior upstairs but was, for the most part, clean and well-stocked.
 They also passed their health inspection.
-I enjoyed my meal at Windmills, and would return again.
+I enjoyed my meal at Windmills and would return again.